Looking For Something Florida Keys Related?

 Since the Vandenberg Wreck is massive, proper orientation should be a major part of any Key West dive trip.
 It's both critical and lifesaving that you take the time to find out about the conditions before you descend.
 Once you reach your descent, pay attention to where you are, so you can find your way back up.

-Make sure all your diving equipment is with you, and that you've brought extra scuba diving equipment such as knives to cut any entanglements you may encounter.
+Make sure all your diving equipment is with you, and that you've brought extra scuba diving equipment such as a scuba diving knife to cut any entanglements you may encounter.

 Even though the Vandenberg Wreck was well cleaned, entanglements develop.
 Fishing lines and netting develop over the years and mementos and items from other divers are often left behind causing unforeseen danger and challenges.